API Reference

 Adapted from “pykan”.

-- train_(dataset, optimizer=None, closure=None, scheduler=None, steps=10, log=1, loss_fn=None, batch=-1, lamb=0.0, lamb_l1=1.0, lamb_entropy=2.0, lamb_coef=0.0, lamb_coefdiff=0.0, reg_metric='edge_forward_dr_n', verbose=False)[source]
+- train_(dataset, optimizer=None, closure=None, scheduler=None, steps=10, log=1, loss_fn=None, batch=-1, lamb=0.0, lamb_l1=1.0, lamb_entropy=2.0, lamb_coef=0.0, lamb_coefdiff=0.0, reg_metric='edge_forward_dr_n', verbose=True)[source]

 Train the model